mjrotter4445/Pewlett-Hackard-Analysis/README.md

 ### Background:
 In this project, we use **QuickDBD** and Schemas to design databases and writing intermediate-level SQL queries to answer important business questions for the company’s HR department.
 We also utilized **PostreSQL** a data base system to load, build, and host company data and **pgAdmin** The result is a well-designed database with reporting capabilities.

 ### Data Files –
 -	6 csv files containing employee details and job position information

 ### ERD and Schema
 The entity-relationship diagram (ERD) is a tool we use to design the database table relationships.
 The drawing is called a schema and it is a blueprint for the conceptual design of the database.

 <p align="center">
   <img width="400" height="400" src="https://github.com/mjrotter4445/Pewlett-Hackard-Analysis/blob/main/Pewlett_Hackard_Analysis_Folder/EmployeeDB.png">
 </p>

 RESULTS:
 1. The list of retiring employees
-•	The list of retiring employees including employee number, first name, last name, title,
+2. The list of retiring employees including employee number, first name, last name, title, 2.
+From data-to-date
-•	From data-to-date
-•	The query returns _____________rows
+3. The query returns _____________rows
-•	The table displays a list of employees who is going to retire in the next few years.
+4. The table displays a list of employees who is going to retire in the next few years.
-•	The list is a start, but we have a few employees who changed positions over the o	years and their records are showing up twice.
+5. The list is a start, but we have a few employees who changed positions over the of	years and their records are showing up twice.

 <p align="center">
    <img width="200" height="100" src="xxxxxxx.png">